Kartikey Malviya

 Kartikey Malviya is an Indian child actor.
 He is well known for his role as Young Shani in the popular mythological soap Karmaphal Daata Shani that aired on Colors TV.
-Malviya was last seen in Chandragupta Maurya.
-He plays the role of Samba (Son of Lord Krishna) in the series RadhaKrishn.
+Malviya has played the titular role of the young Chandragupta Maurya. and Samba (Son of Lord Krishna) in the series RadhaKrishn.

 Career

 Malviya made his television debut on the show India's Best Dramebaaz.
 He appeared in several episodes and was the season 2 runner-up.
 For his performance, Malviya earned the nickname of "Mytho King" from judge Sajid Khan.
 On the show, Malviya portrayed mythological characters including Karna, Jatayu, and Bhagat Singh.
 The performances established Malviya as a well-known actor.

 In April 2018, Malviya promoted India's Best Dramebaaz, when he encouraged talented children of Bhopal to audition for the show's third season.

 In April 2016, Malviya began playing young Shani Dev in Indian television show Karmphaldata Shani.
 Initially, Malviya was signed for 20 episodes, but due to the actor's high popularity, Malviya was able to renew his contract in October 2017.

 Malviya reportedly bonds well with his co-stars including his onscreen mother Juhi Parmar.
 Malviya has publicly proclaimed that fellow actor Tarun Khanna, is his 'Dronacharya'.
 Malviya has visited Lucknow, Ahmedabad, and Indore for the promotion of the show.
 Malviya has also promoted the show by making appearances on television show Bigg Boss 10 in character.

 The show has been dubbed in many Indian languages like Bengali, Tamil, Telugu, and Malayalam.
 In Malayalam, it is dubbed in the name of Shaneeshwaran on Surya TV.
 In in Colors Tamil.
 As a result, Malviya's popularity has grown in the whole of India especially in Kerala, Nepal, Myanmar, Indonesia, and Bangladesh.
 Malviya had been called to attend the Meet and Greet show in Indonesia.

 Malviya portrayed the role of young Chandragupta Maurya in the historical drama series Chandragupta Maurya on Sony TV.
 In 2020, he portrayed the negative role of Samba, son of Lord Krishna and his wife Queen Jambavati in Star Bharat's popular show Radha Krishna.